 Menu engineering helps you make informed, data-driven decisions about popularity versus profitability.
 You can see whether menu items are overpriced or underpriced, based on their food costs, and make decisions about revising portions or recipe ingredients.
 You can seize new menu opportunities to promote menu items that are high margin but low in sales.

-Inventory management tips and best practices
+Restaurant inventory management tips and best practices

 Below are some tips for optimizing inventory control to make sure you are seizing opportunities to reduce food costs and increase profit margins.